NET-A-PORTER/outnet-2015-heroku/Readme.md

 ### Build and Publish

 There are scripts which allow you to build locally and publish styles.
-These can be found in `scripts/`.

-***Note:*** you can run these using `npm`, for example, `npm run-script build outnet-2015`.

-- `./scripts/build <styles...>` - Builds assets within `/src/client` directory.
+- `npm run-script build <styles...>` - Builds assets within `/src/client` directory.
-- `./scripts/publish <styles...>` - Publishes built assets to S3.
+- `npm run-script publish` - Publishes all built assets to S3.
 Make sure you run this after `./scripts/build`.
 Publishes to development by default.

-To publish to an environment, set `NODE_ENV` as part of your command, e.g. `NODE_ENV=production ./scripts/publish outnet-2015`.
+To publish to an environment, set `NODE_ENV` as part of your command, e.g. `NODE_ENV=production npm run-script publish outnet-2015`.

 Make sure you have a config file for that environment within `config/`.
 See `config/schema.json` for how to create a config file for an environment.